aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/compress-files-individual-passwords/_index.md

 ### Can I purchase a temporary license for testing purposes?
 Yes, you can acquire a temporary license [here](https://purchase.aspose.com/temporary-license/).

+## Additional Quick FAQ

+**Q: Does the library support .NET Core and .NET 5/6?**
+A: Yes, Aspose.Zip targets .NET Standard, making it compatible with .NET Framework, .NET Core, and .NET 5/6.

+**Q: Can I add a comment to each ZIP entry?**
+A: While Aspose.Zip focuses on compression and encryption, you can store metadata in a separate manifest file inside the archive.

+**Q: Is it possible to encrypt the entire archive with a single password?**
+A: You can set a password on each entry individually (as shown) or apply the same password to all entries for a simpler “zip archive with aes” approach.

+## Conclusion

+You’ve now mastered how to **create password protected zip** files in .NET using Aspose.Zip.
+By assigning individual passwords and choosing the appropriate encryption method, you can keep your data secure without sacrificing the convenience of ZIP compression.
+Explore other Aspose.Zip features such as streaming large files, adding custom metadata, and integrating with cloud storage for even more powerful scenarios.

+---

+**Last Updated:** 2025-12-20
+**Tested With:** Aspose.Zip for .NET 23.12
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}